AdaCore/gnatcoverage/qualification/qm/plans/Tool_Qualification_Plan/User_Activities/content.rst

 #. **Update the Software Accomplishment Summary (SAS).** The SAS needs to be updated:

-   * for Table A-7 : achievement of objective 5, 6, or 7, depending on the criticality level of the embedded application
+   * for Table A-7 : achievement of objective 5, 6, or 7, depending on the application criticality level
    * for qualification status of GNATcoverage : refer to the Software Tests Results document of the qualification kit.

 .. rubric:: GNATcoverage usage